weaintplastic/jquery-unveiled-navigation/README.md

 ### API

 You can use the following functions

     $('.unveiled-navigation').data('unveiledNavigation').functionName()

-    unveil()        // Call this funciton to unveil the navigation cover()         // Call this function to cover the navigation
+    unveil()        // Call this function to unveil the navigation cover()         // Call this function to cover the navigation disable()       // Call this function to disable the functionality and show the navigation enable()        // Call this function to re-enable the functionality

 ### Support, Bugs and Feature Requests